SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Experiments

 \section{Experiments}

 We evaluate our proposed methods against several strong baselines in 4-bit (and to a lesser extent 3-bit) quantization using the permissively licensed and powerful Qwen3 family of models by \cite{qwen3}.
 We use the evaluation settings of \cite{qwenquant}.
 In accordance with \cite{notaccuracy}, we report perplexities for language modeling and flip percentages for QA tasks.
 Flip percentages indicate how often the quantized model predicts a different result from the original full-precision model.
-Additionally, results for reasoning benchmarks are provided in the appendix.
+Additionally, benchmark results for reasoning benchmarks are provided in the appendix.
+Code to reproduce the perplexities reported for our methods in this section is available in the supplementary.

-We highlight here that our method and implementation are architecture agnostic; i.e., there is no interdependency between the quantization of different layers (unlike, e.g., in methods using Hadamard transformations).
+We highlight that SINQ is architecture agnostic, i.e., there is no interdependency between the quantization of different layers (unlike, e.g., in methods using Hadamard transformations).
 For all models we tried, it works out of the box.

-Wherever there is no mention to the contrary, we set the group size to 64, batch-size to 8, and for SINQ use 1D tiling and dual-scaling + shift parameterization.
+Wherever there is no mention to the contrary, we set the group size to 64, batch-size to 8, and for SINQ use dual-scaling + shift parameterization.

-To account for the overhead of different parameterizations and tiling strategies fairly, in our experiments, we report the total memory use (including activations) and look for Pareto-optimal parameterizations in the output quality vs. memory trade-off.
+To fairly account for the overhead of different parameterizations and tiling strategies, we report total memory use (including activations) in our experiments.